Meyer’s Annual Funding Opportunity process

-We accept Inquiry Applications through Meyer’s GrantIS application portal.
+We accept grant applications through Meyer’s GrantIS application portal.
 Set up an account (if you don’t already have one).
 If you already have an account, you may log in here.
 Please check our portfolio pages for current deadlines and other important dates.

 Can we use a fiscal sponsor for our grant application?

 Yes, Meyer allows 501(c)(3) organizations to fiscally sponsor grant applications for other organizations that do not have that specific tax-exempt status.
-If a grant is awarded, both the sponsored organization and the fiscal sponsor must sign the grant agreement indicating the responsibilities of each party.
+The fiscal sponsor organization will need to submit the grant application and if the grant is approved, will become the grantee and recipient of the grant award.
 Learn more about fiscal sponsorships.

 Meyer’s guidelines provide a range of funding amounts.
 How do I know how much I should ask for?

 The request amount should take into consideration the overall project size, project complexity, organization size and other funding sources.
 Please note that we only expect to make a modest number of grants at the top end of the funding ranges we have provided for each program.
 Each portfolio’s funding opportunity provides further guidance about request amounts.
 If you are unsure about what amount to request, you can contact us at questions [at] mmt.org or at 503-228-5512, and we will be happy to discuss.